cunnie/writings/NaNoWriMo.md

 the topics he asked me to bring up was to migrate the client from the old B-Style contract to the new C-style contract.
 When I brought it up, the client was so angry that he walked out of the meeting.
-I found out later that he _knew_ the client was adamantly opposed to changing the contract, but he had never told.
+I found out later that he _knew_ the client was adamantly opposed to changing the contract, but he had never told me.
 He set me up."

 "How is he as a sales rep?"